All Episodes

 But this sounds to me like unsafe practices in Fargo with a dike by CNN journalists.

-Remember we told you not long ago that the state of Missouri had uh told the highway patrol that if you see a bumper sticker for a third party political movement that's obviously a militia group, and you've you you gotta be worried, uh, like anybody for Ron Paul or anybody for a pro-life or anybody NRA or something that caused it caused an uproar.
+Remember we told you not long ago that the state of Missouri had told the Highway Patrol that if you see a bumper sticker for a third-party political movement that's obviously a militia group and you got to be worried like anybody for Ron Paul or anybody for a pro-life or anybody NRA or some site.

 So the Missouri Highway Patrol this week retracted that report on militia activity.